About

 Editing • Mixing • ProductioN • for Visual and Auditory Media

-Although most often busy as a music editor on feature films, Jim continuously works in a variety of roles in music production and post - primarily mixing, production, restoration and re-record mixing.
-The combination of these arts has led to a wide range of production credits including studio work with artists such as; Ringo Starr, Jonny Greenwood & Thom Yorke (Radiohead), Linda Perry, Jim James (My Morning Jacket), Hal Wilner, Ozzy Osbourne, David Holmes, Dickon Hinchliffe (Tindersticks), Gabe Witcher (The Punch Brothers), Nels Cline (Wilco), Tim Lefebrve (Tedeschi Trucks Band, David Bowie), Mastodon, Ralph Stanley, Emmy Lou Harris, Mark Lanegan, Rickie Lee Jones, Prodigy, Jeff Barry, Billy Bob Thornton, Robert Hurst, Tony Austin (Kamasi Washington), George Duke, Jeff Beck, Jed Leiber, and Me’Shell N’Degeocello.
+Jim’s expertise spans a range of roles—music editorial, mixing, producing, and restoration/remastering—resulting in wide-ranging studio work with artists such as Ringo Starr, Linda Perry, Jonny Greenwood & Thom Yorke (Radiohead), Jim James (My Morning Jacket), Hal Wilner, Ozzy Osbourne, David Holmes, Dickon Hinchliffe (Tindersticks), Gabe Witcher (The Punch Brothers), Nels Cline (Wilco), Tim Lefebvre (Tedeschi Trucks Band, David Bowie), Ralph Stanley, Emmylou Harris, Mark Lanegan, Rickie Lee Jones, Prodigy, Jeff Barry, Billy Bob Thornton, Robert Hurst, Tony Austin (Kamasi Washington), George Duke, Jeff Beck, and Jed Leiber.

-Outside of the studio, Jim is an avid surfer, snowboarder, yoga practitioner, backpacker and certified P.A.D.I. rescue diver.
+Outside the studio, Jim is an avid surfer, snowboarder, backpacker, and yoga practitioner, and is a certified PADI rescue diver.